 Micro-needling with the MicroPen or DermaPen uses small needles to create microscopic injuries to the skin in a fractional pattern, thus stimulating skin regrowth and collagen production.
 Micro-needling can be used to create a more even skin tone and texture, gradually reducing the appearance of sun damage.
 Micro-needling is safe and effective, and virtually pain-free due to the use of a topical anesthetic on the treated areas, and skin-brightening topical solutions can be used more effectively following a micro-needling treatment because the needling creates tiny channels into which skin care products can be more deeply absorbed.

 Schedule Your Consultation Today!

 If you have started to notice sun spots appearing on your skin, you may be a good candidate for one of these sun spot treatments.
 To find out more information about sun spots and their treatment options, contact Dr. Isaac at the MI Skin Dermatology Center in Washington DC.
-To make your appointment today, call (202) 817-2249!
+To make your appointment today, call (202) 393-SKIN (7546)!